 We need to change how we travel.
 More and more people live, work and travel around Birmingham, and whilst some private car journeys may be essential, the impacts of increasing congestion, noise, pollution and road danger on local communities is obvious, and even if we could all afford electric vehicles, they can’t fix this on their own.

-Over 40% of journeys in the West Midlands are under 2 miles, and with a growing walking, cycling and public transport network, many of us have healthier, happier and more sustainable choices in how we travel, that could also save us money on the costs of keeping and running private cars.
+Over 40% of journeys in the West Midlands are under 2 miles, and with a growing walking, cycling and public transport network, many of us have healthier, happier and more sustainable choices in how we travel, which could also save us money on the costs of keeping and running private cars.

 How we’re taking action